Anne Hutchinson: Death

-The exact date of the Hutchinson massacre is not known.
 The first definitive record of the occurrence was in Winthrop's journal, where it was the first entry made for the month of September, though not dated.
-It took days or even weeks for Winthrop to receive the news, so the event almost certainly occurred in August 1643, and this is the date found in most sources.
+It took days or even weeks for Winthrop to receive the news, so the event almost certainly occurred in August 1643.

 The reaction in Massachusetts to Hutchinson's death was harsh.
 The Reverend Thomas Weld wrote, "The Lord heard our groans to heaven, and freed us from our great and sore affliction....
 I never heard that the Indians in those parts did ever before this commit the like outrage upon any one family or families; and therefore God's hand is the more apparently seen herein, to pick out this woeful woman".
 Peter Bulkley, the pastor at Concord, wrote, "Let her damned heresies, and the just vengeance of God, by which she perished, terrify all her seduced followers from having any more to do with her leaven."

 Wampage claimed to have slain Hutchinson, and legend has it that he assumed her name after the massacre, calling himself "Anne Hoeck" to be honored by using the name of his most famous victim.
 Eleven years after the event, he confirmed a deed transferring the Hutchinsons' property to Thomas Pell, with his name on the document being given as "Ann Hoeck alias Wampage."